- Home

-High living costs are already making it difficult for many of us to make ends meet, with the price of food, energy and other essential costs all remaining high.
+High living costs are already making it difficult for many of us to make ends meet, with the price of fuel, food, energy and other essential costs all remaining high.

-Here we take a look at some of the tax changes that are due to come into effect in the 2025/26 tax year – and what you might be able to do to minimise the impact of these on your finances.
+Here we take a look at some of the tax changes that are due to come into effect in the 2026/27 tax year – and what you might be able to do to minimise the impact of these on your finances.

-1. Dividend allowance frozen
+1. Dividend tax increase

 What can you do about it?